Nils Thornander

 Nils Thornander (3 May 1958 – 10 June 2022) was a Swedish-born French visual artist and composer.

 Biography

 Thornander was born in Stockholm in 1958 to a Swedish father and a French mother.
 He attended the Franska Skolan, founded for French students in Stockholm in 1862.
 At the age of 15, he moved to France and attended the Lycée Condorcet.
 He was interviewed in front of the school in 1973 on the lowering of the voting age to 18.

-Training
+Artistic intent

+Thornander decided early on to become an experimental artist.
+He first set out to acquire the best techniques used by Great Masters, to whom he relentlessly paid homage, in order to ply them towards exploring new aesthetic forms.
+In his pictorial work, he confronts categories of art considered to be opposite by Art History.
+His sound compositions question the border between scholarly and popular music.
+Seeking the paths to beauty for today's world, he blurs the boundaries imposed by techniques, combining paint and video, physical and digital matters, images, words and sound.
+He explains his approach in the "Continuum Manifesto" (1994), a paper for the Swedish magazine 90Tal, in which he theorizes the artistic contribution to the contemporary world: "It is about rethinking the articulation of multiple points of view, themselves constantly changing. (...)
+A vast continuum must link previously contradictory systems of representation".